 This Prosecco cocktail made with Chambord Raspberry Liqueur and fresh raspberries is a beautiful cocktail for any celebration.
-Refreshing and impressive, this is a beautiful Christmas cocktail and perfect cocktail for Valentine’s Day.
+Refreshing and impressive, Chambord and Prosecco make a beautiful Christmas Prosecco cocktail, also perfect cocktail for Valentine’s Day.

 The first time I ever had Prosecco, Bob and I were sitting in the back room at Nick’s Italian Cafe in McMinneville, Oregon.
 Having the opportunity to dine at Nicks was a special event its own right as Nick’s has been a highly celebrated restaurant serving Oregon Wine Country since 1977.

 And celebrating that dining experience became even more special with my first sip of Prosecco.
 Fresh and fizzy, I was smitten.
 Boisterous in flavor, I knew I had found a new favorite sparkling wine.

-At that moment, I felt I liked it better than Champagne.
+At that moment, I felt I liked this “Italian champagne” better than French champagne.

 Fast forward ten years to my time spent in Culinary School.
 The first six weeks of my training were spent studying wines of the world.